 - Marshmallow root.
-This herb has long been used for treating sore throats and coughs.
+Since ancient times, people have used this to treat sore throats and coughs.
 It helps to ease irritation resulting from cough, thanks to its high mucilage content.
 A study shows that cough syrup containing thyme and ivy, along with marshmallow root, effectively relieves the cough resulting from respiratory tract infections and common colds.

 - Bromelain.
 This is an enzyme that pineapples contain a lot of.
 It has anti-inflammatory and mucolytic properties, which help break down mucus and flush it out of your body.
 You can drink pineapple juice daily to reduce mucus production and suppress the coughing, but it may not contain enough bromelain.
 If it does not work, you can try bromelain supplements, but it’s best to speak with your doctor before taking it.

 - Essential oils.
-Because of their natural qualities and properties, they are also known as the complementary alternative therapy for treating various symptoms, including dry cough.
+Due to their natural qualities and properties, essential oils can complement alternative therapies to treat various symptoms, including dry cough.
 Aromatherapy helps stimulate your body, clear out your airways, or you can directly apply diluted oil onto your body for a more thorough cleansing.

 Hyfe uses artificial intelligence to identify coughs.
 It counts every cough and allows you to compare and track your coughing over time.
 This gives you objective insights into your coughing and can help you monitor your health in the context of pollution, asthma, or even COVID-19.
 Stay on top of your health by tracking your cough with Hyfe.